 Merci.
 Gracias.
-Anksthay.
-There are so many ways to say ‘thank you.’
-But in the busy world of business, gratitude doesn’t get expressed enough.
+Arigato.
+There are so many ways to say ‘thank you,’ but in the busy world of business, gratitude doesn’t get expressed enough.

-The statistics are disheartening.
-Almost 50% of employees feel under appreciated at work, according to recent research from the Workforce Institute at Kronos Inc. No wonder that 61% of those surveyed have considered leaving their company within the year.
+According to recent research from the Workforce Institute at Kronos Inc., almost 50% of employees feel underappreciated at work.
+It's no wonder that 61% of those surveyed have considered leaving their company within the year.

-It’s no secret that team retention is a growing concern for people and culture leaders.
-But the solution to high turnover rates might be simpler than you expect.
+Team retention is a growing concern for people and culture leaders, but the solution to high turnover rates might be simpler than you expect.

 Here are 21 other ways to show employee appreciation

 - Give them your parking spot for a month.

 - Make lunch for your team—even if it’s just sandwiches!

 - Offer public praise for a job well done.

 - Allow them to bring their pet to work!